Code-Institute-Submissions/ColinHammarberg-MS2/readme.md

 ##### I (Colin Hammarberg) am developing/building this resume platform for my beloved brother (Rasmus Hammarberg).
 The goal with the site is to create a unique resume site, where professional information can be found about Rasmus Hammarberg.
 I'm putting a lot of focus on the design, and also to implement functions, to create an extrodinary visual effect and interaction with the user.
 I will also be implementing an API (most probably a LinkedIn search motor API) and include Javascript for each and every page.

+### To-do list for tomorrow (29/05):
+- Build the wireframes for the images in the gallery
+- Upload all real images to the gallery.
+- Create the downloadable button for the resume.
+- Add the content / about text to the resume section.
+- Upload the new mockups / wireframes